helmutkemper/helmutkemper/README.md

 ![html code](./images/html2.png)

 Golang code, running as a binary in the browser.
+Almost 80% of the speed of a native app.

 ![webassembly](./images/webassembly.png)